We’ve heard our entire lives that exercise is the key to good health, and that rule is all the more important as we venture into our golden years.

 Check out more in this video overview below:

 All-in-all, the Schwinn 270 recumbent bike offered more benefits for seniors than any other exercise bike on the market.
 It’s the most comfortable bike by far, it’s very easy to use, and it’s an incredible value for your dollar.
 In addition, it comes with a massive 10-year warranty to ensure you’re covered if you ever experience an issue with your bike (most other models only offer 2 or 3 years, so this was a big deal to me as well).
 That’s why this Best Exercise Bike for Seniors also tops the Best Recumbent Bike list (be sure to click to read more!).
 The Schwinn 270 retails at $499, but I did some digging around online and found that the cheapest place to buy it is on Amazon.
 They also give you free shipping and the option to include assembly so you don’t have to set it up yourself.
+One last thing to take into consideration is its weight capacity; It’ll easily handle up to 325 pounds!

 #2 – Exerpeutic 900XL Recumbent Bike

-As we know, one of the most important considerations on an exercise bike is seating comfort.
-Both the bottom and back parts of the seat on the Exerpeutic 900XL are comfortably padded and offer a good amount of back support, which is key for people our age.
-However, there are some customer reviews warning that long cycling sessions of an hour or more can become a little uncomfortable because the seats are flat and not shaped to fit the body (like the seat on the Schwinn 270 is).
+As we know, one of the most important considerations on an recumbent exercise bike is seating comfort.
+Both the bottom and back parts of the bike seat on the Exerpeutic 900XL are comfortably padded and offer a good amount of back support, which is key for people our age.
+However, there are some customer reviews warning that long cycling sessions of an hour or more can become a little uncomfortable because the seats are flat and not shaped to fit the body (like the bike seat on the Schwinn 270 is).
 If you’re not interested in longer riding times then you need not worry, but I figured this was something to mention just so that you’re aware.

 The thing that really made the Exerpeutic 900XL stand out was its price.
-At a retail price of only $169, this model is extremely affordable and one of the cheapest exercise bikes out there.
+At a retail price of only $169, this model is extremely affordable and one of the cheapest recumbent exercise bikes out there.
 Usually you have to worry about quality when you get into this price range, but thankfully that is not the case with the Exerpeutic 900XL.
 This thing is all about quality and longevity.
 In fact, the 900XL happens to be the #1 best-selling recumbent bike on Amazon with over 1,500 positive reviews from customers who call it, “the best value for your dollar when it comes to recumbent bikes.”

 Check out this video overview: